 - Insurance inflation is real.
 When a GC or builder understands the cost is being borne by an insurer and in addition, there is an urgency to return you to your home, costs tend to escalate.

-Essentially, it costs considerably more to rebuild your home than you think.
-Market prices of existing houses have little bearing on the insurance coverage you need and instead, you should focus on what it would cost to rebuild your unique home.
+- Mainly, it costs considerably more to rebuild your home than you think.
+Market prices of existing houses have little bearing on the insurance coverage you need.
+Instead, you should focus on what it would cost to rebuild your unique home.

 It’s also important to note that lowering the insured dwelling limit may have little impact on the premium given the numerous other factors that impact cost such as:

 - The town and its fire protection class

 - The year built and year of upgrades of your home